ButterflyRSI/ButterflyRSI_Current/PATHOLOGICAL_LOOP_FIX.md

 ## 🔬 The Discovery

-Today you discovered a **critical flaw** in the Butterfly RSI self-evaluation system:
+TodayI discovered a **critical flaw** in the Butterfly RSI self-evaluation system:

 **Echo was penalizing herself even when she performed correctly.**